hjake123/reactive/README.md

 The ```reactive:acid_immune``` block tag decides which blocks are immune to being dissolved by blocks of acid.

 The ```reactive:can_be_generated``` block tag decides which blocks are created spontaneously by a certain reaction.
 The reaction is hard to start, but can be made maintained with renewable resources.

+The ```reactive:do_not_displace``` block tag is a deny list for blocks that don't behave when displaced.
+This includes multi-part blocks like doors and piston heads, since displacement can cut them in half.
+Blocks above the configured hardness are already immune.

+The ```reactive:do_not_make_fall``` block tag is a deny list for blocks that do not fall when adjacent to a Motion Salt Block.
+Blocks above the configured hardness are already immune.

 # Adding Power Sources
 Any item can be added as a power source by adding it to one of these following tags: